BookStackApp/website/content/docs/admin/security.md

 Read through the below to ensure you have secured your BookStack instance.
 Note, The below only relates to BookStack itself.
 The security of the server BookStack is hosted on is not instructed below but should be taken into account.

+If you'd like to be notified of new potential security concerns you can sign-up to the [BookStack security mailing list](http://eepurl.com/glIh8z).
+For reporting security vulnerabilities, please see the ["Security" section](https://github.com/BookStackApp/BookStack/blob/master/readme.md#-security) of the project readme on GitHub.

 <ul>
     <li><a href="#initial-security-setup">Initial Security Setup</a></li>
     <li><a href="#securing-images">Securing Images</a></li>